 Pattern Day Trader

-The strategy statistically closed approximately 4% of transactions on the same day, and more importantly, over the 30-year test on the S&P500 index, there were only 2 instances of PDT being met.
-This means that in our assessment, the strategy can be used on smaller accounts, assuming an understanding of the mechanisms related to PDT described here.
+The strategy statistically closed approximately 4% of transactions on the same day, and more importantly, over the 31-year test on the S&P 500 index, there were only 2 instances of PDT being met.
+This means that, in our assessment, the strategy can be used for smaller accounts, assuming an understanding of the PDT mechanisms described here.

 Correlation